chavarera/PythonScript/Data_Structure_In_Python/List/ListComprehension.md

 ## List comprehension  :bookmark_tabs:

 ### Introduction
-- Help :snowman: us to reduce number of line code :scroll:.
+- List comprehension Help :snowman: us to reduce number of line code :scroll:.
 - List comprehension is generally more compact and faster :runner: than normal functions and loops :loop: for creating list.
 - List comprehensions are used for creating new lists from other iterables.
 - List comprehension :moneybag: is an elegant way to define and create lists based on existing lists.